 Smart forms specifically show fields that are useful to the user’s inquiry.
 As such, many industries are making use of these smart forms to increase engagement and their conversion rates; basically, because they supply relevant and on-target information to the users, asking and providing answers pertaining to the user’s request.

 A properly labelled submit button can even double the conversion.
 Using words like “Submit Request” and “Register Now!” are preferable over plain “Submit”.

 You just need to be clear as to what action the form is asking from your visitor.
 In fact, the better option would be to include a short note below the submit button that clearly states the next action (that would take place when the user clicks on the button).
 See the message given below:

 When you submit this form, you’ll be forwarded to the payment processing page.
 You’ll have the option to review your order once again before the final payment.

 These messages are really helpful and encourage the consumer to move forward in the process.

 It’s quite evident, now, that keeping in mind all the above points is really important for any Web designer, developer or marketing professional looking to squeeze every last drop of conversion juice through their forms.
-Number of form fields, targeted industry type, form submission time, form logic and the submit button, all matters a lot.
+A number of form fields, targeted industry type, form submission time, form logic and the submit button, all matter a lot.